yktoo/yktoo.com/content/blog/0342/index.en.md

 tags: ["2018", "upshot"]
 ---

-//Tjongejonge//, this year ended as suddenly as it [began][post:332], I couldn't even find time to blog.
+{{< fl "Tjongejonge" >}}, this year ended as suddenly as it [began][post:332], I couldn't even find time to blog.
 This post is the tenth and the last one in 2018 (but I'm seriously considering improving on that matter).

 ![](img:3.bp.blogspot.com/-0yOc98Dr8-k/XCkJayeJeVI/AAAAAAAAuUg/RvMfC0YJQ5EzlG8ZD-RYMHxlqj1hspiSQCKgBGAs/s1600/2019.png)